Rembrandt: Britain's Discovery of the Master

 Discover how Rembrandt captured the imagination of both collectors and artists in Britain since the early 17th century.

-British mania for Rembrandt’s work, particularly his portraits and landscapes, reached fever pitch in the late 18th century, but it had been evolving for over two centuries before that.
+British mania for Rembrandt’s work, particularly his portraits and landscapes, reached fever pitch in the late 18th century, but it had been evolving for over a century before that.

 This exhibition explores how his popularity continues to this day through key paintings that remain in British collections and a selection of fine drawings and prints.